UNEDLabs/moodle-mod_ejsapp/README.txt

 When installing ejsapp for the first time, you will need to set four variables:

-   central_column_width: This is the total width occupied by your central columns (in pixels)
+   central_column_width: This is the total width occupied by your central column (in pixels)
                   in your Moodle visual theme.
-This variable is used to resize the applet size when embedded in Moodle and the "Let Moodle resixe the applet" options is set to yes.
+This variable is used to resize the applet size when embedded in Moodle and the "Let Moodle resize the applet" option is set to 'Yes'.
 Default configuration works well with the default theme and with many others based on the two columns format.
 However, other themes may require changes in this variable.